bryclee/hello-expense-tracker/tasks.md

 -   [ ] Set up a testing environment (e.g., Jest for unit tests, Cypress for integration tests).
 -   [ ] Write unit tests for `auth.js`, `gapi.js`, and `app.js`.
 -   [ ] Write integration tests for the main application flows (login, expense creation, offline mode).

+## 9. Future Enhancements

+-   [ ] Persist consent (silent consent does not work with token model).

+    Our attempts to implement seamless, silent consent (where the user wouldn't need to re-authenticate if they had previously consented) encountered persistent issues with browser popup blockers.
+Even when using the `prompt: 'none'` option, the Google Identity Services library would attempt to open a hidden popup or iframe, which was then blocked by browser security settings or extensions.
+This led to a less smooth user experience than desired.
+The current solution requires an explicit user click to sign in, ensuring reliability but sacrificing some convenience for returning users.
+Future work should explore more robust methods for persisting consent in a web environment, potentially by investigating alternative Google authentication flows or server-side solutions.

+-   [ ] Optimize loading expenses to only load necessary rows, for most recent 5 transactions.

+    To display only the most recent 5 transactions, the current implementation makes two API calls to the Google Sheets API: one to determine the total number of rows with data, and a second to fetch the last 5 rows based on that count.
+While this works, it's not ideal for very large sheets as the initial row-counting call can be inefficient.
+The goal is to find a more optimized approach that can retrieve the last N rows in a single, more performant API call, or a method that scales better with sheet size.